 Nerves have many important functions in the body.
 That is why diabetic neuropathy can lead to many complications.

-Nerves damaged by neuropathy can negatively impact organs in your digestive system.
+Nerves damaged by neuropathy can negatively affect organs in your digestive system.
 This can lead to:

 - impaired hunger

 Additionally, it can affect how food moves within your stomach and intestines.
-These problems can lead to poor nutrition and, over time, more difficult-to-control blood sugar levels.
+These problems can lead to poor nutrition and, over time, blood sugar levels that are more difficult to manage.

 If you have autonomic neuropathy, the nerves that impact sexual organs may be harmed.
 This can lead to: